Skip to content

 Disagreements at school

 Children should not be taken out of school simply because of a disagreement with the school or class teacher.
-There are many ways of solving problems, such as contacting the head teacher of your child's school, the governors of the school or you can contact us.
+There are many ways of solving problems, such as contacting the head teacher of your child's school, the governors of the school or you can Contact Home Education.

 More information